Frequently Asked Questions

 We provide the donor’s details and your details to the fertility clinic.
 The doctor will specifically check that the donor who is matched with you is the same donor you have chosen.

-R7,000 is not a lot of money, the donors do not donate for financial reward.
+Egg donors are compensated for their time and effort in attending appointments, taking the fertility medication and undergoing egg retrieval.
+The compensation they receive is between R8000 - R10000, which is not an enormous amount considering all that they go through.
+Egg donors do not donate for financial reward.
 They donate for a variety of reasons, but mostly it is around giving back something to other people.
 You know how you get some people who volunteer, who recycle, who seem to genuinely care about their fellow human beings?
 That is the type of donor we have on our database.
 Genuinely amazing people.

 To illustrate our point, check out this email from one of our new donors “C”: